YujieH3/astrophysics-notes/content/Useful constants and units.md

-A reminder: update this document every time you need to google for constants.
-And hopefully in the future you can look up most of them in this document.
+A reminder: update this document every time you need to google for constants and hopefully in the future you can look up most of them in this document.
+Keep in mind that these are only good enough for back-of-envelope calculation or homework problems.

 ### Constants
+Fine structure constant
+$$
+\alpha = \frac{e^2}{\hbar c} = \frac{1}{137.036}
+$$
 ##### Constants in the laws of the universe
 (because we human chose a bad group of units to begin with) Gravitational constant $G = 6.674×10^{−11} \,\mathrm{m^3\cdot kg^{-1}\cdot s^{-2}}$